astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 $ brew install astronomer/tap/astro
 ```

-For more on the Astronomer CLI, refer to the [CLI Quickstart](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) guide.
+For more on the Astronomer CLI, go read [CLI Quickstart](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart).

 > **Note:** If you're running on Windows, check out our [Windows Install Guide](/docs/cloud/stable/develop/cli-install-windows-10/).

-## 5. Initialize an Airflow Project
+## Step 5: Initialize an Airflow Project

 Create a new project directory on your machine and `cd` to it: